bsonghao/QE_example_calculations/README.md

 step 4: `bandx' calculation: Generate plottable data from `bands' calculation

 Step 5: Using the Python code `band.py` to read in the outputs from `bandx

+Procedure to compute Density of States (DOS):

+Step 1: `nscf' calculation: Evaluate the energy eigenvalue based on the k-point grid from scf calculation.

+Step 2: `dos' calculation: Integrate over the assign energy interval to generate plottable date of DOS.

+Step 3: Using the Python code `dos.py` to read in the outputs from 'dos' calculation and make a DOS plot.